-Listen: Be non-judgmental, open-minded, and understanding.
+Be non-judgmental, open-minded, and understanding.
 Try not to minimize their feelings.
 Say “it sounds like it was really scary” instead of “it couldn’t have been that bad”.
 Avoid suggesting how they should feel.
 Expect a wide range of feelings.
 Don’t press for details.

-Reassure them: Tell them it was not their fault and that 100% of the responsibility rests with the offender.
-Tell them you believe them.
+Tell them that you believe their story.
+Offer a calm and accepting response.
 Convey a sense of hope.
 Tell them that your feelings for them have not changed as a result of hearing this.

 Let them be in control and resist the urge to over-protect.
 Don’t tell others without asking first.

-Educate yourself: Accept that you can’t fix it.
+Accept that you can’t fix it.
 Learn about the issue so you can better understand their experience.
 Recognize that healing will have it own pace.
 Learn about resources (crisis lines, assault centres, counselors) for your friend.

-Take care of yourself: Recognize and respect your own limits.
+Recognize and respect your own limits.
 Find a supportive person to talk to.
 Practice self-awareness.
 Accept that you can’t fix what happened.